Welcome!

 "A perfume is a symbol and like all symbols, it means nothing, it expresses: it expresses what it is made of.
 If it is made of nothing, it expresses nothing, like man that God created from nothing and which means nothing because it has nothing to say except that the weather is beautiful and that the perfumes of Jean Desprez: Etourdissant, Votre Main and Jardanel will please you.
 Madam, how they please in Paris and all over the world to the most difficult women."

 I believe Jardanel was removed from production sometime in the 1950s.
-In 1953, a French company named "Jean Dorlys" brought out a imitation eau de cologne of Jardanel by Jean Desprez..
-The font and style of the packaging mimics that used by Jean Desprez at the time.
-If one didn't pay enough attention to the label, one may be duped into buying what they thought was a Jean Desprez fragrance.
+In 1953, a French company named "Jean Dorlys" introduced a counterfeit eau de cologne mimicking Jardanel by Jean Desprez.
+The counterfeit packaging closely imitated the font and style used by Jean Desprez at the time, making it difficult for consumers to discern the difference.
+This deceptive practice aimed to capitalize on the established reputation of Jardanel, misleading buyers into purchasing what they believed to be an authentic Jean Desprez fragrance.
+This episode highlights the challenges and vulnerabilities faced by renowned perfume houses in protecting their brand integrity and the authenticity of their products.

-The perfume was relaunched again as a limited edition in 1972.
-Specially created for Stanley Marcus of Neiman-Marcus for a special event called French Fortnight.
-Organized by the Neiman-Marcus Company, in cooperation with the Cultural Services of the French Embassy, it was held during the last two weeks in October.
-The event showed off the couture clothes from the great Paris designers, French accessories, French perfumes (including Jardanel), furniture and furnishings, wines, cheeses, tinned foods, periodicals and books.
+The perfume Jardanel was relaunched as a limited edition in 1972, specially created for Stanley Marcus of Neiman-Marcus for a prestigious event called French Fortnight.
+This event, organized by the Neiman-Marcus Company in collaboration with the Cultural Services of the French Embassy, took place during the last two weeks of October.
+French Fortnight was a grand celebration of French culture and luxury, showcasing the finest couture clothes from renowned Parisian designers, exquisite French accessories, and distinguished French perfumes, including the newly relaunched Jardanel.

-With respect to its price at $100 an ounce, Denis Desprez said, "Do I have to justify it?
+Addressing the high price point of $100 an ounce, Denis Desprez reflected on the value of luxury and indulgence, even during challenging times.
+"Do I have to justify it?
 Still, I can try.
 When you can make Rolls Royce, you don't make Cadillac.
-In my opinion there is room for luxuries even in a depressed period.
-Fragrance buys a bit of a dream, and during the time you smell it, it keeps away the bad.
-Once I was away from home, a young college student in America and mostly broke, but from time to time I would indulge myself in a good French restaurant.
-I was crazy to do it from the financial point but it helped keep me alive psychologically."
+In my opinion, there is room for luxuries even in a depressed period.
+Fragrance buys a bit of a dream, and during the time you smell it, it keeps away the bad," he said.
+Desprez shared a personal anecdote from his time as a young, mostly broke college student in America.
+Despite his financial constraints, he occasionally indulged in a good French restaurant, an experience that provided psychological sustenance and a sense of well-being.
+This philosophy underscored his belief in the transformative power of luxury fragrances like Jardanel, offering a momentary escape and a touch of elegance in the midst of everyday challenges.

 Fragrance Composition: